-The bill would amend existing law by stating that the Kansas Department of Agriculture's (KDA) statutorily required review of nutrient utilization plans, relating to swine permits, would be transferred to the Kansas Department of Health and Environment (KDHE).
+The bill would amend current law by stating that the Kansas Department of Agriculture's (KDA) statutorily required review of nutrient utilization plans, relating to swine permits, is transferred to the Kansas Department of Health and Environment (KDHE).

-Under current law, KDA is charged with reviewing and approving nutrient utilization plans as part of KDHE's larger swine waste permitting process.
-If a Plan is approved, KDHE then accepts the KDA recommendation as satisfying one of the swine permit requirements.
-KDHE verifies any additional state or federal requirements to complete the livestock waste permitting process.
+Under current law, KDA was charged with reviewing and approving nutrient utilization plans as part of KDHE's larger swine waste permitting process.
+If a plan is approved, KDHE then accepts the KDA recommendation as satisfying one of the swine permit requirements.
+KDHE then verifies any additional state or federal requirements to complete the livestock waste permitting process.